Cheap Theatre Presents: Alter, A Storytelling Show

 Featuring: Story Club Minneapolis, P.J.
 Stories for children, OUTspoken Queer Open Mic, Black Storytellers Alliance, Balls Cabaret, Folktales Rising, The Enclyopedia Show, Cheap Theatre, and Local Kids!
 Plus there will be workshops for all ages and levels from seasoned professionals!

 Richard Rousseau will be preforming during the Cheap Theatre portion of the fest with Tom Cassidy and Erica Christ from 3:30-4:30 at the City of Lakes Waldorf School.

 For more information visit the Story Arts of MN website or Facebook page and we hope to see you there!

-Storyteller Richard Rousseau will return to the Anodyne Coffeehouse in Minneapolis on Thursday, March 6, 2014 for the next episode of his winter storytelling series and will be joined by the loveable Amy Salloway!
+Storyteller Richard Rousseau returned to the Anodyne Coffeehouse in Minneapolis for the third season of his winter storytelling series.

 Cheap Theatre Presented: Noise, A Storytelling Show

 Saturday, February 15, Cheap Theatre presented a one night only storytelling show on the theme "Noise".

 They had some deafening talent in this show!
 The din was be created by Josette Antomarchi, Heidi Arneson, Tom Cassidy, Richard Rousseau, and Taylor Tower.